 Accommodations are less obvious when it comes to mental illness compared to physical illness.
-How does one go about an accommodation so that your manager will stop verbally attacking you?
+How does one go about getting an accommodation so that your manager will stop verbally attacking you?
 The one time I ever did request an accommodation was because of repeated verbal attacks by my supervisor and director.
 I had found out that accommodation requests were supposed to be sent to the third party disability management service.
 Except that didn’t happen.
 My supervisor wanted to meet with me to discuss it.
 Given that it was meetings with her that were the problem, for me that was unacceptable.
 That was treated as the end of my accommodation request.

 While it’s great that in theory there’s some strong legislation in place, I’m not convinced that on its own it’s enough to protect people with disabilities from employment discrimination.
 Whether it’s changes to human rights tribunal processes or availability of publicly funded disability rights advocates, we need more than being left on our own trying to figure out what the heck is going on.
 And wouldn’t it just be great if employers behaved themselves and this wasn’t even an issue.